mui/material-ui/docs/pages/blog/mui-x-v5.md

 ## v4 migration

-We strongly recommend you migrate both MUI X to v5.
+We strongly recommend you migrate MUI X to v5.
 In MUI X v5 we have not only added additional features but also spent time to do internal improvements and performance optimizations that we won't be included in v4.
 All new `DataGrid` and `DataGridPro` features will be only available on MUI X v5.
 You can check [this spage](https://mui.com/components/data-grid/migration-v4/) to learn more about migrating to v5.

 ## What's next?